bravotango/Portfolio/README.md

 ### Pseudo elements

-Pseudo elments are used to display appropriate symbol images next to the following anchors elements: email, phone number, external sites, and top of page
+Pseudo elements are used to display appropriate symbol images next to the following anchors elements: email, phone number, external sites, and top of page

 ### Responsive Design